adopted-ember-addons/ember-infinity/README.md

 {{infinity-loader infinityModel=model}}
 ```

-Now, whenever the `infinity-loader` component is in view, it will send an action to the route or to your specific `loadMoreProduct` action
+Now, whenever the `infinity-loader` component is in view, it will send an action to the route.
-(the one where you initialized the infinityModel) to start loading the next page.
 This method uses action bubbling, which may not be the preferred way of passing data around your application.
 See [Closure Actions](#ClosureActions).

 When the new records are loaded, they will automatically be pushed into the Model array.

-Lastly, by default, ember-infinity expects the server response to contain something about how many total pages it can expect to fetch. `ember-infinity` defaults to looking for something like `meta: { total_pages: 20 }` in your response.
+Lastly, by default, `ember-infinity` expects the server response to contain something about how many total pages it can expect to fetch. `ember-infinity` defaults to looking for something like `meta: { total_pages: 20 }` in your response.
+This can be configured based on your server pagination.
 See [Advanced Usage](#AdvancedUsage).

 ### Closure Actions<a name="ClosureActions"></a>